-Crawford is situated at the southern edge of the area known as the North Fork Valley.
-The North Fork Valley has recently been recognized by the State of Colorado as a Colorado Creative District - geographically the largest such district in the state - and has been referred to in an article in Forbes magazine as “The Golden Triangle”.
-Crawford is one point on the triangle; the other two points are made up of Crawford’s sister towns of Hotchkiss and Paonia.
+Crawford is situated at the southern edge of the agricultural area known as the North Fork Valley.
+The North Fork Valley has been referred to in an article in Forbes magazine as “The Golden Triangle”.
+Crawford is the southern point on the triangle; the other two points are made up of Crawford’s sister towns of Hotchkiss and Paonia.
+Noted geographer, Thomas Huber, has referred to the North Fork Valley as an "American Provance" - and penned a book by that name about the area.
 What makes this area noteworthy is not only the spectacular surroundings, but the quality of life found in the North Fork Valley.
 Old and new ways of life intersect and tend to complement one another.
-Tradition is still strong in the Valley and expresses itself, amongst other ways, in the many cattle and sheep ranches found here.
-Cattle drives, with cowboys on horseback, are still common in the spring and fall seasons as ranchers move their cattle between valley pastures and the warm weather grazing lands of the high country.
+Tradition is still strong in the Valley and expresses itself, among other ways, in the many cattle and sheep ranches found here.
+Cattle drives, with cowboys often on horseback, are still common in early summer and late fall/early winter, as ranchers move their cattle between valley pastures and the warm weather grazing lands of the high country.

-But for every old time cattle ranch, there’s an organic orchard or commercial garden, a vineyard, or a rancher raising elk or buffalo.
-Small scale farmers and producers relying of hard work, creativity and a willingness to diversify, have forged a new economic direction for the North Fork Valley.
-And with each passing year this reputation has spread further, attracting a new breed of visitor – those seeking an authentic experience centered on an appreciation of the bounty of the Valley… Wine tastings, farm dinners and produce purchased from farm markets are attracting the attention of those serious about the quality of their gastronomic experiences.
+But for every old time cattle ranch, there’s an organic orchard or commercial garden, a vineyard, or a rancher raising elk, buffalo... or even yak!
+Small-scale farmers and producers relying on hard work, creativity and a willingness to diversify, have forged a new economic direction for the North Fork Valley.
+And with each passing year this reputation has spread further, attracting a new breed of visitor – those seeking an authentic experience centered on an appreciation of the bounty of the Valley… Wine tastings, farm dinners and produce purchased directly from the farmer are attracting the attention of those serious about the quality of their gastronomic experiences.

-The creative spirit that is so well manifest in the local approach to agriculture is also expressed in the creative and performing arts.
-It would be hard to imagine another rural community so rich in creative spirit.
+The creative spirit that is so well-manifest in the local approach to agriculture is also expressed in the creative and performing arts.
+It would be hard to imagine another small rural community so rich in creative spirit.
 The Valley boasts an enormous number of talented individuals, skilled in everything from the creation of art glass, to bronze sculpture, to fine art, to musical expression, to the written word.
-And the Valley is home to many institutions supporting the arts: The Blue Sage Center in Paonia, The Creamery Arts Center in Hotchkiss, The Paradise Theatre in Paonia, the Hotchkiss Fine Arts Association, KVNF Public Radio, to name only a few.
+And the Valley is home to many institutions supporting the arts: The Blue Sage Center in Paonia, The Creamery Arts Center in Hotchkiss, The Paradise Theatre in Paonia, the North Fork Valley Creative Coalition, and KVNF Public Radio, to name only a few.
 There is no question that the natural beauty of the area, combined with a general creative culture, has resulted in an area very attractive to those who highly value creative expression, and this rich cultural presence is a benefit to the resident and visitor alike.

 Other sites of interest...